ocramz/petsc-hs/README.md

 the Free Software Foundation.
 petsc-hs is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Lesser General Public License for more details.
+See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with petsc-hs.
 If not, see <http://www.gnu.org/licenses/>.